What are Anchor Text Snippets

 Somewhere out there is a universe that looks exactly like this one, and appears to run exactly like this one.
 Except something’s a little different.
 A little off.
 It’s as if search engines took a left turn instead of a right turn, back in the early 2000s.
 Instead of using only using meta descriptions and possibly body text from web pages for descriptive text, or snippets, for those pages in search results, they learned a new trick.
 Imagine that the content surrounding anchor text in a link to a page was collected and evaluated based upon a quality score, and that this associated and usually descriptive text was used to generate snippets instead?

-There’s also a part to this approach that recognizes that many pages have more than one link to them, so a choice would need to be made as to the best “snippet” to show.
+There’s also a part of this approach that recognizes that many pages have more than one link to them, so a choice would need to be made as to the best “snippet” to show.

 In one technique for improving the quality of a document index, additional terms found near hyperlinks in documents are used to enhance the description of the linked document.
 The premise of this technique is that web authors tend to described or comment about the content of other web pages in the descriptive text located near the link to the other page.
 This descriptive text may be used to enhance the quality of the index.